-In analysing balance indicators, it is important also to refer to the statement by the Expert group in Expert Working Group EWG-17-08 report (in document STECF-18-14), that the indicator values for all of the indicators being used to assess the balance between capacity and fishing opportunities merely inform on whether fleet segments should be scrutinised further to determine whether an action plan is warranted.
+In analysing balance indicators, it is important to also refer to the statement by the Expert group in Expert Working Group EWG-17-08 report (in document STECF-18-14), that the indicator values for all of the indicators being used to assess the balance between capacity and fishing opportunities merely inform on whether fleet segments should be scrutinised further to determine whether an action plan is warranted.
 The indicator values (either singly or in combination) cannot be considered reliable metrics to identify which fleet segments require an action plan.

-Due to above mentioned reasons the assessment does not clearly demonstrate that the fishing capacity is not effectively balanced with fishing opportunities and does not identify structural overcapacity.
-Moreover, all Baltic Sea stocks analysed in the assessment are subject to quota management and the Estonian fisheries management is based on ITO-s and ITE-s, which are effective tools for vessel owners for keeping their fishing capacity in structural balance with their fishing opportunities.
-Therefore, Estonia does not plan to prepare an action plan.
-Ministry of Rural Affairs is closely following the situation (stock status and vessel usage) and can take less finite measures than permanent cessation of vessels if necessary.
+All Baltic Sea stocks analysed in the assessment are subject to quota management and the Estonian fisheries management is based on ITQ-s and ITE-s which are effective tools for vessel owners for keeping capacity in structural balance with their fishing opportunities.
+Ministry of Rural Affairs is closely monitoring the situation (stock status and vessel usage) and can take less finite measures than permanent cessation of vessels if necessary.
 For example, free fishing capacity can be transferred from one fleet segment to another for ensuring sustainable use of fish resources according to the national Fishing Act.
+Due to above mentioned reasons the assessment demonstrates that the fishing capacity in Estonian fishing fleet is balanced with fishing opportunities and does not identify structural overcapacity.
+Therefore, there is no need for action plan for Estonia.